wp-plugins/foxyshop/readme.txt

 * Added pricing adjustments to product price in receipt template
 * Added FoxyCart template update feature for 0.7.2
 * Added customer, transaction, and subscription attribute support for 0.7.2
+* Added check on tools page to ensure that mcrypt is installed

 = 3.5 =
 * New Feature: Saved variations allow you to setup a variation once and reuse it on multiple products